Lincoln-Yuji/mac0470-kworkflow/documentation/man/features/kw-signature.rst

   write these lines if no argument is given to this option.

 -C, \--add-co-developed-by:
-  Adds a **Co-developed-by** trailer line to either commits or patchsets.
+  Adds a **Co-developed-by** immediately followed by a **Signed-off-by** trailer line to either commits or patchsets.
 By default it uses `user.name` and `user.email` from git config to write these lines if no argument is given to this option.

 -R, \--add-reported-by:
   Add a **Reported-by** trailer line to either commits or patchsets.